Payment method:Cash, Paypal, Credit card

 In the open square at the foot of the Spanish Steps is the Baroque fountain, Fontana della Barcaccio (“Fountain of the Old Boat”).
 This type of shallow boat was generally used to carry wine to the port of Ripetta.
 Created by Pietro Bernini (the father of the well-renowned sculptor Gian Lorenzo Bernini), the boat appears to be half sunken with water overflowing into the pool of water.

 A visit to Rome is not complete without visiting the world’s most famous Barque fountain: Trevi Fountain.
 Built against the facade of Palazzo Poli, this masterpiece carved of Travertine with marble statues is the largest fountain in Rome.
 The symphony of gushing water can be heard from a block away, beckoning you like a siren.

 The fountain is dominated by a 16-foot statue of the pagan god Neptune standing under a triumphal arch, carried on his sea chariot by two mythical horses steered by two Tritons.

 A long-lasting tradition has inspired millions of visitors to throw a coin into the Trevi Fountain with the right hand over the left shoulder to be assured of a future return to Rome.

 The Trevi fountain was immortalized in the classic romantic movies Three Coins in a Fountain and Federico Fellini's La Dolce Vita.

-Your post-cruise Rome tour concludes with your arrival at your hotel in Rome.
+Your post-cruise Rome tour concludes with your arrival at your hotel in Rome at approximately 5 PM.